danieldelcore/radapter/README.md

 - `radapterRegistry.register(name: String, component: ReactComponent)`: Pushes the supplied component into the registry.
 Will throw if a component of the same name has already been registered.

-- `radapterRegistry.registerAll([{ name: String, component: ReactComponent }])`: Convenience method for registering multiple components
+- `radapterRegistry.registerAll({ MyComp: MyReactComponent }])`: Convenience method for registering multiple components

 - `radapterRegistry.get(name)`: Fetches a component from the registry.
 Will throw if the component is not registered